Hoglet/TimeIT/Coding_guidelines.md

 * snake_case.
 * lower case filenames.
 * No prefix or postfix on variables and fields if possible.
-  * If fields and method names collide we concatenate "_" on the field.
+  * If fields and method names collide we concatenate "_m" on the field.
-  * If parameter and field name collides concatenate "_" on parameter.
+  * If parameter and field name collides concatenate "op_" on parameter (operator).